Workplace Giving.co.uk

 Designing the policy

-Six things to nail down — the free policy template covers all of them.
+Six things to nail down — the free volunteer time off policy template covers all of them.

 1. How many days — 1, 2, or 3 to start.
 You can always raise it later.